How Many Thoughts Does Your Mind Think in One Hour?

 There are several techniques to reduce the number of thoughts that your mind thinks per day.

 In my opinion, and experience, the best methods that provide a real solution, and also many benefits, are concentration and meditation.
-Yes, this involves some effort on your part, but all the good things of life require a certain degree of effort to gain.

 People, who meditate regularly, will agree that meditation slows the stream of thoughts.
 When this stream slows down, your mind becomes calm and peaceful, and this happens not only during meditation, but also at other times of the day.